bdragon300/go-asyncapi/docs/go-asyncapi/content/docs/features/code-selection.md

 There are special cli flags that select particular AsyncAPI entities.
-They accept a [regular expression](https://en.wikipedia.org/wiki/Regular_expression), and the tool selects only those entities whose names in document matched this expression.
+They accept a [regular expression](https://en.wikipedia.org/wiki/Regular_expression), and the tool selects only those entities whose names matched this expression.
 These flags also can be combined.
 Some examples:

 * `--select-channels-re '^user''` generates the code only for the channels that names start with **user**.
 * `--select-models-re '^foobar$'` generates the code only for the models named **foobar**.